Employer of Record

 • Group Life Assurance / Death-in-Service Schemes: Many employers offer group life assurance, which provides financial protection to an employee’s dependents in the event of death.
 Premiums paid for approved plans are not taxed as income for employees.
 Typically, the benefit amount is around 4 times the employee’s base salary and can be set up under trust for quick payout outside of probate.

 • Group Income Protection: Although less common due to higher costs, this benefit provides a replacement income for employees who are long-term ill or disabled.
 It can cover up to 75% of salary, including state disability benefits.
-Payments commence after a deferred period (usually 26 weeks, but adjustable) and can continue until retirement age if the employee remains unable to work.
-Premiums are tax-free for employees, but claim benefits are taxable as income.
+Payments commence after a deferred period and may continue until retirement age if the employee remains unable to work.
+Premiums are generally not taxed as a benefit in kind for employees, but claim benefits are taxable as income.

 • Occupational Pensions / Group PRSA / Master Trusts: For employers offering pensions, various structures are available depending on business needs and practices.
-Average employer contributions are around 6%, with employees contributing 5%.
-Additional voluntary contributions are possible up to revenue limits.
+Contribution levels vary by employer and scheme design.
+Additional voluntary contributions are possible up to Revenue limits.

 Employee Perks